 All CoBP violations are centrally collated and closely monitored by the Company through a core committee, comprising of representatives from the management committee/ senior management, from finance, legal and HR functions.
 The company follows stringent guidelines in terms of the time frame and the manner of investigations into CoBP violations, so that there is objectivity and speed in taking remedial and corrective measures.

-During the year there were 54 reported cases under CoBP including 4 complaints of non-CoBP nature.
-These cases were resolved within the average period of 10 to 12 weeks.
+During the year there were 48 reported cases under CoBP including four complaints of non-CoBP nature.
+The average period in resolving these cases were between 6 weeks to ten weeks.